SammyCode002/ICS173-Final-Project/README.md

 Fork the repository.
 Create a new branch for your feature.
 Add your feature or improvement.
-Submit a pull request with a description of your changes.

 Thank you for checking out my data science project!